9991 Anežka: Rotation period

 A rotational lightcurve for this asteroid was obtained from photometric observations at the Palomar Transient Factory in December 2012.
 It gave it a rotation period of 4.4692±0.0019 hours with a brightness variation of 0.24 in magnitude (U=2).

 Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, the asteroid measures 12.3 kilometers in diameter and its surface has an albedo of 0.097, while the Collaborative Asteroid Lightcurve Link assumes an albedo of 0.08 and calculates a diameter of 7.9 kilometers.

 Naming

-This minor planet was named after the discoverer's grandmother, Anežka Moravcová (b 1924), on her 75th birthday.
+This minor planet was named after the discoverer's grandmother, Anežka Moravcová (born 1924), on her 75th birthday.
 The official naming citation was published by the Minor Planet Center on 4 May 1999 (M.P.C.
 34632).